WPBeginner

 This method is ideal for:

-• Small businesses that have several different employees managing their website.
+• Small businesses with several different employees managing their websites.

-• Organizations such as churches and nonprofits that have volunteers updating their website.
+• Organizations, such as churches and nonprofits, with volunteers updating their websites.

-• Blogs with multiple authors, such as a fashion blog that you are writing with some friends.
+• WordPress blogs with multiple authors, such as a fashion blog that you are writing with some friends.

-• Online stores that have several people managing inventory, shipping items, etc.
+• Online stores with several people managing inventory, shipping items, etc.

 Fill out the form to add a new user to your website

 Next, enter the user’s email address.
 Double-check that you are using the correct email address.
-Users will need this in order to reset their passwords and receive email notifications.
+Users will need this in order to reset their password and receive email notifications.

 After that, you can enter the first name, last name, and website URL.
 Since these are optional fields, you can also leave them blank.
 Users can edit their own profiles to complete these fields later.